ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It is reasonable to ask if these 30 lines are actually an improvement over the 8
-lines for the 2 manual instances our application needs: a decision to be taken
-on a case by case basis.

 Cukup masuk akal bila kita bertanya apakan 30 baris kode ini memang peningkatan
 dari 8 baris untuk 2 instans manual yang dibutuhkan oleh aplikasi kita: pilihan
 yang ditentukan kasus-per-kasus.

-For completeness, the `UrlEncodedWriter` derivation can be written with Magnolia

 Agar lebih lengkap, derivasi `UrlEncodedWriter` dapat ditulis dengan Magnolia